The Drop (2014 film): Plot

-In Brooklyn, Bob Saginowski tends a neighborhood bar run by his cousin Marvin Stipler, which the Chechen mafia uses as a "drop" for illegal money.
-Marv ridicules Bob for commemorating the tenth anniversary of Richie "Glory Days" Whelan's unsolved disappearance.
+In Brooklyn, Robert "Bob" Saginowski tends a neighborhood bar run by his cousin Marvin Stipler, which the Chechen mafia uses as a "drop" for illegal money.
+Marv ridicules Bob for commemorating the tenth anniversary of Richie "Glory Days" Whelan's unsolved disappearance by giving Whelan’s friends a free round of tequila.
 Bob finds a pit bull pup abandoned in a garbage can outside the home of a woman named Nadia, and they rescue the battered dog together.

 When the bar is robbed by two masked gunmen, Marv is annoyed when Bob tells NYPD Detective Torres that one robber wore a broken watch.
 Recognizing Bob from church, Torres questions his reluctance to take communion.
 Naming the dog Rocco, Bob bonds with Nadia, who offers to care for Rocco when Bob is at work.
 She later reveals that scars on her neck were self-inflicted when she struggled with drugs.

-Chechen mobster Chovka threatens Marv and Bob to recover his stolen money.
+Chechen mobster Chovka Umarov threatens Marv and Bob to recover his stolen money.
 Meeting with Fitz, one of the thieves, Marv is revealed to have orchestrated the robbery, and a discussion with his sister Dottie reveals that he is desperate to pay for their father's life support.
 Bob is approached by a man who later appears at his home with proof he is Rocco's owner, but Bob refuses to return the mistreated dog.

 Marv grows paranoid, and he and Bob find a bag outside the bar containing the stolen money and a severed arm with the broken watch, apparently delivered by the Chechens.
 Rocco's owner visits the bar, hinting intimate information that he knows Nadia.
 Marv informs Bob that the man is Eric Deeds, who has long claimed to have killed Richie Whelan.
 Immediately after disposing of the arm in New York Harbor, Bob is again questioned by Torres.
 Bob confronts Nadia, who later admits that Deeds is her unstable ex-boyfriend, but Bob assures her that he does not care about her past.

 Bob and Marv return the money to the Chechens, who tell them that the bar will be the drop site on the night of the Super Bowl.
 When Fitz refuses to rob the bar again on the night of the drop, Marv kills him and recruits Deeds instead.
 Soon after, Bob confronts Deeds, who has previously demanded $10,000 in exchange for Rocco.
 Without payment, he has threatened to reclaim the puppy and kill Bob.
 Bob also checks in with Marv.
 Sensing Marv's plan, Bob warns him not to do something desperate again.